Xilinx launches adaptable accelerator cards that can outperform GPUs in servers

-Xilinx is expanding its move into “adaptive and intelligent computing” with the launch today of its Alveo U50 data center accelerator.
+Xilinx is expanding its push into “adaptive and intelligent computing” with today’s launch of its Alveo U50 datacenter accelerator.

-The card is the industry’s first low-profile adaptable accelerator with PCIe Gen 4 support, designed to supercharge a broad range of critical compute, network and storage workloads — on one reconfigurable platform.
+The card is the industry’s first low-profile adaptable accelerator with PCIe Gen 4 support, designed to supercharge a broad range of critical compute, network, and storage workloads on one reconfigurable platform.

-It can be used in applications such as machine learning inference, video transcoding, data analytics, computational storage, electronic trading, and financial risk modeling,
+It can be used in applications such as machine learning inference, video transcoding, data analytics, computational storage, electronic trading, and financial risk modeling.

-The Alveo U50 provides customers with a programmable low profile and low-power accelerator platform built for scale-out architectures and domain-specific acceleration of any server deployment, on-premise, in the cloud and at the edge.
+The Alveo U50 provides customers with a programmable low-profile and low-power accelerator platform built for scale-out architectures and domain-specific acceleration of any server deployment, on-premise, in the cloud and at the edge.

-To meet the challenges of emerging dynamic workloads such as cloud microservices, Alveo U50 delivers between 10 times to 20 times improvements in throughput, latency, and power efficiency when compared with graphics processing units (GPUs) or central processing units (CPUs).
+To meet the challenges of emerging dynamic workloads, such as cloud microservices, Alveo U50 delivers 10 times to 20 times improvements in throughput, latency, and power efficiency when compared with graphics processing units (GPUs) or central processing units (CPUs).

 For accelerated networking and storage workloads, the U50 card helps developers identify and eliminate latency and data movement bottlenecks by moving compute closer to the data, San Jose, California-based Xilinx said.